 Publication Date: May 16, 2017

-Second starred review in!
-Firt Kirkus, now Publisher’s Weekly: “In the South, Edge notes, food and eating intertwine inextricably with politics and social history, and he deftly traces these connections from the civil rights movement to today’s Southern eclectic cultural cuisine.”
+Three starred reviews!
+All the major prepublication reviews are in.
+And all are starred.
+Publisher’s Weekly said: “In the South, Edge notes, food and eating intertwine inextricably with politics and social history, and he deftly traces these connections from the civil rights movement to today’s Southern eclectic cultural cuisine.”

 Edge’s book means to be about food but quickly veers into a close examination of the Deep South, before revealing itself as the smartest history of race in America in a generation. —Jack Hitt

 The Potlikker Papers is a people’s history of the modern South, set on farms, in kitchens, and at tables.

 Like provincial dishes around the world, potlikker is a salvage food.
 During the antebellum era, slave owners ate the greens and set aside the leftover broth for the enslaved, unaware that the potlikker, not the greens, was nutrient rich.
 Today, potlikker has taken on new meanings as cooks reclaim and reinterpret the dish.

 Beginning with the pivotal role of cooks in the civil rights movement, noted authority John T. Edge narrates the region’s journey from a hive of racism to a hotbed of American immigration.
 In the process, he traces how the food of working class Southerners has become a signature of American cuisine.